Coming to a theater near you: $3 movie tickets for one day - NewsBreak

 Coming to a theater near you: $3 movie tickets for one day

-Major chains, including AMC and Regal Cinemas, are participating, as are all major film studios.
-Tickets will be no more than $3 for every showing, in every format.

 Labor Day weekend is traditionally one of the slowest weekends in theaters.
-This year, the August lull has been especially acute for exhibitors .
-Cineworld, which owns Regal Cinemas, cited the scant supply of major new releases in its recent plans to file for Chapter 11 bankruptcy.
+This year, the August lull has been especially acute for exhibitors.
+Cineworld, which owns Regal Cinemas, cited the scant supply of major new releases in its recent plans to fill for Chapter 11 bankruptcy.

 “After this summer’s record-breaking return to cinemas, we wanted to do something to celebrate moviegoing,” said Jackie Brenneman, Cinema Foundation president, in a statement.
 “We’re doing it by offering a ‘thank you’ to the moviegoers that made this summer happen, and by offering an extra enticement for those who haven’t made it back yet.”

-After more than two years of COVID-19, movie theaters rebounded significantly over the summer, seeing business return to nearly pre-pandemic levels.
-Films including “Top Gun: Maverick,” “Minions: Rise of Gru,” “Doctor Strange in the Multiverse of Madness” and “Jurassic World Dominion” pushed the domestic summer box office to $3.3 billion in ticket sales as of Aug.
+After more than two years of pandemic, movie theaters rebounded significantly over the summer, seeing business return to nearly pre-pandemic levels.
+Films like “Top Gun: Maverick,” “Minions: Rise of Gru,” “Doctor Strange in the Multiverse of Madness” and “Jurassic World Dominion” pushed the domestic summer box office to $3.3 billion in ticket sales as of Aug.
 21, according to data firm Comscore.
-That trails 2019 totals by about 20%, but exhibitors have had about 30% fewer wide releases this year.
+That trails 2019 totals by about 20% but exhibitors have had about 30% fewer wide releases this year.

-The top performer at the domestic box office this weekend was Sony Pictures' horror film "The Invitation," which opened to $7 million, according to estimates from measurement firm Comscore.

-Rounding out the top five were Sony Pictures' "Bullet Train," which added $5.6 million in its fourth weekend for a North American cumulative of $78.2 million; Universal Pictures' "Beast," which collected $4.9 million in its second weekend for a North American cumulative of $20.1 million; Paramount Pictures' "Top Gun: Maverick," which grossed 1.3 million in its 14th weekend for a North American cumulative of $691.2 million; and Crunchyroll Studios' "Dragon Ball Super: Super Hero," which made $4.6 million in its second weekend for a North American cumulative of $30.8 million.

 Comments / 0